-Estrada Courts Housing Project, Housing Authority of the City of Los Angeles, California - The Federal public housing program builds Pico Aliso, Pico Gardens, and Estrada Courts. - A regional freeway system is constructed with Boyle Heights serving as the center of a major freeway interchange, resulting in major disruptions to neighborhoods through demolition and displacement. - Streetcar lines are converted to bus lines. - Students protest the public education system and call for improved facilities and culturally relevant school curriculum during the East LA Chicano Student Walkouts or "Blowouts".
-1970s-1980s

-Store in Boyle Heights (ca. 1986), Los Angeles Public Library - Economic conditions and civil unrest in Mexico and Central America lead to increased immigration to Los Angeles.
-Boyle Heights remains an important location that allows for new immigrants to connect with established networks. - Regional suburbanization results in disinvestment in older neighborhoods.
-1990s-2010s

-Gold Line at Pico/Aliso Station, Allen J. Schaben / Los Angeles Times - Redevelopment of Aliso Village and Pico Gardens housing projects through the Federal Hope VI program. - Felicitas & Gonzalo Mendez High School built - Development shifts to infill development in older urbanized areas of the city. - Gold Line Eastside extension opens in Boyle Heights - Exide battery recycling plant in neighboring City of Vernon closes. - Revitalization of Downtown LA leads to growing concerns over gentrification and displacement in Boyle Heights. - The Clean Up Green Up (CUGU) Ordinance, an environmental justice policy that established "green zones" in Boyle Heights, Pacoima, and Wilmington, was adopted.
-GUIDING PRINCIPLES The following core themes and principles represent ongoing guidance for the Boyle Heights Community Plan.
+Estrada Courts Housing Project, Housing Authority of the City of Los Angeles, California Store in Boyle Heights (ca. 1986), Los Angeles Public Library Gold Line at Pico/Aliso Station, Allen J. Schaben / Los Angeles Times - The Federal public housing program builds Pico Aliso, Pico Gardens, and Estrada Courts - Thousands of residents are displaced and parts of neighborhoods demolished for the construction of the regional freeway system and East LA interchange - -Streetcar lines are converted to bus lines - Students protest inequalities in the public education system and call for improved facilities and culturally relevant school curriculum during the East LA Chicano Student Walkouts or "Blowouts" - Economic conditions and civil unrest in Mexico and Central America lead to increased immigration to Los Angeles.
+Boyle Heights remains an important location that allows for new immigrants to connect with established networks - Regional suburbanization results in disinvestment in older neighborhoods - Aliso Village and Pico Gardens housing projects are redeveloped through the Federal Hope VI program - Felicitas & Gonzalo Mendez High School built - Development shifts to infill development in older urbanized areas of the city - Gold Line Eastside extension opens in Boyle Heights - Exide battery recycling plant in neighboring City of Vernon closes - Revitalization of Downtown LA leads to growing concerns over gentrification and displacement in Boyle Heights - The Clean Up Green Up (CUGU) Ordinance, an environmental justice policy that established "green zones" in Boyle Heights, Pacoima, and Wilmington, is adopted For more information on key moments that have shaped the cultural landscape and built environment in Boyle Heights throughout the decades, please see the forthcoming Staff Report GUIDING PRINCIPLES The following core themes and principles represent ongoing guidance for the Boyle Heights Community Plan.

-PROMOTE HOUSING AFFORDABILITY - Increase housing opportunities around transit - Encourage residential infill that contributes to the affordable housing supply - Safeguard households against displacement PROMOTE VIBRANT NEIGHBORHOOD AND COMMERCIAL DISTRICTS - Create walkable transit corridors - Provide a mix of housing, jobs, and services that embrace and enhance community identity - Encourage high quality design and better transitions to residential neighborhoods PRESERVE AND CELEBRATE BOYLE HEIGHTS' CULTURAL HERITAGE - Ensure that new development enhances the built character of the neighborhood - Encourage uses that serve residents' daily needs - Preserve neighborhoods with historic value
+PROMOTE HOUSING AFFORDABILITY - Increase housing opportunities around transit - Encourage residential infill that contributes to the affordable housing supply - Safeguard existing households against displacement PROMOTE VIBRANT NEIGHBORHOOD AND COMMERCIAL DISTRICTS - Create transit corridors that are accessible to all users - Provide a mix of housing, jobs, and services that embrace and enhance community identity - Encourage high quality design and contextual transitions to residential neighborhoods - Strengthen and support existing businesses in commercial corridors PRESERVE AND CELEBRATE BOYLE HEIGHTS' CULTURAL HERITAGE - Ensure that new development enhances the cultural identity of the neighborhood and respects the multi-faceted history of Boyle Heights - Encourage and preserve existing business uses that serve residents' daily needs - Preserve sites with identified historic significance